andrewiggins/tachometer-reporter-action/README.md

 By default, if `pr-bench-name` or `base-bench-name` are not provided, then the first two benchmarks in the tachometer results will be compared.

+You can also define which measures are summarized in the summary section.
+Pass the names of the measures you want to summarize to the `summarize` option.
+It accepts the value `true` (the default) to summarize all measures, `false` meaning to summarize nothing from this run, or a string of comma separated measurement names (e.g. `measure1, measure2`) to include in the summary.

 ### In-progress benchmarks

 ![Picture of a PR comment with icons indicating in progress benchmarks](./docs/in-progress-comment-with-results.png)